Click for larger images.

 Intel MCS-8 (SIM8-01)

 The MCS-8 (SIM8-01) is a complete byte-oriented computing system featuring Intel 8008 CPU, 1KB of RAM and 2KB of ROM memory.
-The system was introduced in 1972 and was designed to test and program the 1702 electrically programmable and erasable ROMs.
-The SIM8-01 board is equipped with 8 PROM cockets wich could be used to load a bootstrap loader to load and execute programs in RAM, MCS-8 Fortran Assembler and Simulator, or SIM8 hardware assembler.
+The system was introduced in 1972 to replace a 4-bit MCS-4 system based on Intel 4004 CPU and was designed to test and program the 1702 electrically programmable and erasable ROMs.
+SIM8-01 board is equipped with 8 PROM cockets wich could be used to load a bootstrap loader to load and execute programs in RAM, MCS-8 Fortran Assembler and Simulator, or SIM8 hardware assembler.

 The system was accompanied by MP7-03 ROM programming board and MCB8-10 system interface and control module, which also contained 50 Volt power supply for PROM programming.